People from the Pit Stand Up

 This is the voice of someone who is both at home and not at home in the world.
 Sam Duckor-Jones’s wonderfully fresh, funny, dishevelled poems are alive with art-making and fuelled by a hunger for intimacy.
 Giant clay men lurk in salons, the lawns of poets overgrow, petrolheads hoon along the beach, birds cry ‘wow-okay, wow-okay, wow-okay’.

-Sam Duckor-Jones is a sculptor and poet who lives in Featherston.
+Sam Duckor-Jones is a sculptor and poet.
 He won the Biggs Poetry Prize from Victoria University of Wellington in 2017.
 People from the Pit Stand Up is his first book.